anukrityvarshney/dealing-with-Autism/README.md

 # dealing-with-Autism
-this repository is to increase the publis awareness towards Autism
+this repository is to increase the public awareness towards Autism